[Major revision–posted 8/30/23 (replaces 4/25/12 edition)]

 b.
 Professional Fees

 a.
-Some foundations and corporations provide gifts to TTU and TTFI to match certain academic contributions made by their employees.
-The OIA will verify receipt of the gift.
-The matching gift forms require the signature of the VCIA or designee for certification that the gift is eligible for match based on the company's matching gift policy.
+Some private corporations or foundations provide gifts to TTU and TTFI to match charitable contributions made by their employees.
+TTUS Institutional Advancement Financial Services will verify receipt of the original gift and verify that the gift is eligible for a match based on the corporation's or foundation's matching gift policy.

 04 Audit Services